yohannes911/select2/doc/select2.md

 #### Random scenarios ####

 For larger scenarios running all combinations might be very time consuming.
-For instance the above `-a 20` args means more than 1 million combinations.
-For this situation you can run random scenarios.
+For instance there are more than 1 million 20-length scenarios.
+For this and such situations you can run random scenarios:

 For instance to run random 40-length scenarios 10 times, issue: